 The good news of the Gospel is that God has provided a way of salvation from his just judgment.
 To accomplish our salvation, God the Son (Jesus Christ) became fully human.
 Jesus came and lived a perfect, sinless life.
 While the first man, Adam, disobeyed God, Jesus lived in perfect obedience.
 Jesus then willingly died on the cross as our substitute, taking upon himself the condemnation and wrath of God for our sin.
 In the same way that we receive guilt and condemnation through Adam, all those who put their trust in Jesus receive the blessing of his obedient life and curse-bearing death.

 Glorification (1 Corinthians 15)

 Trusting in Jesus means turning from our sins and believing that he, as our substitute, lived the life we should have lived and died the death we should have died.
 Trusting in Jesus means fully relying on him to save us, not because we deserve anything from him, but only because of his mercy.
+By his sovereign power, the Holy Spirit applies the benefits that Christ secured for his people through effectual calling, regeneration, and sanctification.
 The gospel is the story of grace, a story of salvation given to those who deserve condemnation and wrath.

 If you believe the gospel as summarized in these four chapters, the next step is to join a church where you will learn more about the Bible by hearing it preached and taught, you will be able to be baptized and recieve the Lord's Supper, and you will get to know other Christians.
 We invite you to join us at Grace Presbyterian Church for worship on Sundays at 10:00 am.
 Please contact us if you would like to learn more.